Turn complex workflows into a streamlined process

 Forming recommendations from complex research evidence can be difficult and result in inconsistencies, especially when multiple factors and perspectives are involved.
 The Evidence to Decision Framework was developed by the GRADE working group and helps by structuring panel discussions, guiding judgments step-by-step, and documenting decisions in a systematic way.
 GRADEpro has implemented this framework within the software to help your development process.

 Summarizing research data into different and clear, standardized tables is time-consuming.
-GRADEpro's Interactive Evidence Tables, including Network Meta-Analysis, helps by automatically generating GRADE Evidence Profiles and Summary of Findings tables, integrating meta-analysis data, calculating certainty, and allowing export in multiple formats for easy sharing and review.
+GRADEpro's Interactive Evidence Tables, including Network Meta-Analysis, help by automatically generating GRADE Evidence Profiles and Summary of Findings tables.
+Integrating meta-analysis data, calculating certainty, and allowing export in multiple formats enables easy sharing and review.

-Coordinating input from different panel members can be slow and fragmented when relying on emails or scattered tools.
-PanelVoice provides a dedicated space for discussion, voting, and commenting, making decision-making more efficient and unified.
+Coordinating input from multiple panel members can be slow and fragmented when relying on emails or scattered tools.
+PanelVoice provides a shared workspace where members can contribute, comment, and vote directly on the content, streamlining collaboration and keeping all input organized in one place.

 Sending multiple text files back and forth and tracking multiple versions of the guideline manuscript can be overwhelming and tedious.
 GRADEpro offers a centralised platform that guideline members can access in order to leave their comments or suggest changes to the content, as well as easily integrate recommendations made with other GRADEpro features.